udaysonyus/mars-visit-application/README.md

          ##OR##
 Download the repository (Download Zip File) from github and extract the files.

-Open VScode and navigate to the project directory (navigate to mars-visit-application)
+Open VScode and navigate to the project directory (navigate to mars-visit-application : cd mars-visit-application-main)

 Install Dependencies: npm Install